THE NEW YORK STATE EDUCATION DEPARTMENT

 Section 52.6 Transfer: Candidates must have one year of permanent competitive or 55b/c service in a title allocated M-2 or higher eligible to transfer under Section 52.6 of the Civil Service Law.
 For information regarding the transfer options of your current title, please visit the Civil Service Career Mobility Office Website.

-Provisional Appointment: For non-permanent provisional appointment, candidates must have one year of permanent competitive or 55b/c service as an Associate Director, Human Resources 2 (Labor Relations) or Human Resources Specialist 3 (Labor Relations).
+Provisional Appointment: In the absence of an eligible list with three or more candidates willing to accept a position, a non-permanent provisional appointment may be considered.
+For non-permanent provisional appointment, candidates must have one year of permanent competitive or 55b/c service as an Associate Director, Human Resources 2 (Labor Relations) or Human Resources Specialist 3 (Labor Relations).
 Provisional candidates must take the examination for Associate Director, Human Resources 3 (Labor Relations) when it is next offered and must be reachable on the resulting eligible list to maintain employment.

-This will be a contingent permanent or non-permanent provisional appointment.
+This will be a permanent or non-permanent provisional appointment.
 Promotions and transfers may change appointees’ negotiating unit.
 Candidates should be aware that changes in negotiating units may affect their salary, insurance, and other benefits.
-Filling of this position is contingent upon Division of Budget approval.

-Applications will be accepted on an ongoing basis until a candidate is appointed.
-Qualified candidates should send a resume and letter of interest to firstname.lastname@example.org (e-mail submissions preferred).
-You must include the Box number (EXEC-36/00707) of the position in the subject line of your email and cover letter to ensure receipt of your application.
+Qualified candidates should send a letter of interest and resume by December 1, 2021 to firstname.lastname@example.org (e-mail submissions preferred).
+You must include the Box number (EXEC-93/00707) of the position in the subject line of your email and cover letter to ensure receipt of your application.